Aerocaribe: History

-la aerolinea regional MEXICANA Aerocaribe was founded in 1972 as Aerolíneas Bonanza, it started operations on 12 July 1975 under the name Aerocaribe.
+Aerocaribe was founded in 1972 as Aerolíneas Bonanza, but performed operations under the name Aerocaribe from 12 July 1975.
 It was formed by Yucatán private investors of the Alonso family, but was bought by Corporacion Mexicana de Aviación on 23 August 1990.
 In 1996 Mexicana became part of the Cintra group.
 Its affiliate AeroCozumel was integrated.
-Mexicana decided to transfer its fleet of Fokker 100 aircraft to Aerocaribe to rebrand the airline.
-Its new name is MexicanaClick and it is an attempt to create a Mexican low-cost carrier, starting operations in July 2005. in 2008, with Mexicana's restructuration Click, was announced that it would stop being a Low Cost airline, and change its name to MexicanaClick operating as a regional feeder, for domestic destinations in Mexico.
-The new airline also started adding to their fleets the Boeing 717, which added a Business class to the airline's ticket offers.
+Mexicana decided to transfer its fleet of Fokker 100 aircraft to Aerocaribe and to rebrand the airline.
+Its new name is MexicanaClick and it is an attempt to create a Mexican low-cost carrier, starting operations in July 2005.
+In 2008, with Mexicana's restructuration, the airline announced that it would stop being a low cost air carrier, and change its name to just MexicanaClick, operating as a regional feeder, for domestic destinations in Mexico.
+The new airline also started adding to their fleets the Boeing 717, which added a business class to the airline's offers.